 Mind & Brain Neuroscience in the Courtroom Brain scans and other types of neurological evidence are rarely a factor in trials today.
 Someday, however, they could transform judicial views of personal credibility and responsibility By Michael S. Gazzaniga THIS IS A PREVIEW.
 Buy this digital issue or subscribe to access the full article.
 Already a subscriber or purchased this issue?
 Sign In Photograph by Zachary Zavislak.
 Brain courtesy of Department of Pathology, Columbia University Medical center.
 By a strange coincidence, I was called to jury duty for my very first time shortly after I started as director of a new MacArthur Foundation project exploring the issues that neuroscience raises for the criminal justice system.
 Eighty of us showed up for selection in a case that involved a young woman charged with driving under the influence, but most of my fellow citizens were excused for various reasons, primarily their own DUI experiences.
 Finally, I was called to the judge.
 “Tell me what you do,” he said.
 “I am a neuroscientist,” I answered, “and I have actually done work relevant to what goes on in a courtroom.
 For example, I have studied how false memories form, the nature of addiction, and how the brain regulates behavior.”
 THIS IS A PREVIEW.
 Buy this digital issue or subscribe to access the full article.
 Already a subscriber or purchased this issue?
-Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + Subscription $39.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + All Access Subscription $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.